ALERT CONTENT PLACEHOLDER

 Next Generation Sequencing Core Facility

-The Centre for Arthritis Diagnostic and Therapeutic Innovation brings cost-effective Next-Generation Sequencing solutions to the Krembil Brain Institute.
-We aim to foster collaboration and to help advance the research of Krembil Investigators working in the fields of arthritis, brain and vision.
+The Centre for Arthritis Diagnostic and Therapeutic Innovation brings cost-effective Next-Generation Sequencing solutions to the Schroeder Arthritis Institute.
+We aim to foster collaboration and to help advance the research of Investigators in the field of arthritis and build collaborations with the Krembil Brain Institute and the Donald K Johnson Eye Institute.

 Our sequencing team consists of our sequencing specialist, Keemo Delos Santos, who oversees the operations of the facility, coordinates the projects, assesses quality control of samples and sequencing library preparation, and conducts any necessary training and troubleshooting on library preparation; Pratibha Potla, our bioinformatician conducts the initial analysis and sequence alignment.
 Dr. Osvaldo Espin-Garcia is our senior biostatistician who mines the data and performs the statistical analyses; Dr. Shabana Vohra is our senior bioinformatician with specific expertise in single-cell RNA sequencing, single-nucleus RNA sequencing and spatial transcriptomics; and Dr. Chiara Pastrello, our computational biologist who identifies signalling pathways and networks related to the potential differentially expressed targets emerging from the sequencing experiments.